Couples Therapy in Seattle, WA

 looks at the emotions and needs underneath your reactions with each other.
 It helps you feel safer being honest, soften defensiveness, and reconnect in ways that create real closeness, not just temporary peace.

-Ready to invest in yourself?
+Ready to invest in your relationship(s)?
 Here’s how to begin.

 We’ll explore your goal for therapy and determine if my style is the right fit for you.